docker/docs/content/scout/integrations/registry/ecr.md

    If the button is grayed-out, it means you're lacking the necessary permissions in the Docker organization.

-4. Follow the steps in the **Create stack** wizard until the end, and complete the procedure by creating the resources.
+4. Follow the steps in the **Create stack** wizard until the end.
+Choose the AWS region you want to integrate.
+Complete the procedure by creating the resources.

    The fields in the wizard are pre-populated by the CloudFormation template, so you don't need to edit any of the fields.